zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 In `lib/advanced_jukebox.rb` you'll see a `my_songs` hash which has keys of song names and values of the path to of each mp3 file (in `jukebox-cli/audio/Emerald-Park/<file name>.mp3`).

-Change the value of each hash key so reflect the correct file path.
+Change the value of each hash key to reflect the correct file path.
 For example, if this jukebox-cli directory is in `Users/<your name>/Desktop/Dev/`, the value of the first key should be `Users/<your name>/Desktop/Dev/jukebox-cli/audio/Emerald-Park/01.mp3`.
 If you're not sure what the path to the file is, cd into the directory of this lab in your terminal and type `pwd`.
 This stands for "print working directory" and will return the path to your current location.

 ### How can a Ruby program play music?